CPerezz/privacy-tools/README.md

 ## Apps
 - [Osmand](https://osmand.net/): OsmAnd (OSM Automated Navigation Directions) is a map and navigation application with access to the free, worldwide, and high-quality OpenStreetMap (OSM) database.
 It has plenty of features.
 But the most important one is that you can download all maps and navigate then without **ANY INTERNET CONEECTION** just relying on GPS.
 Thus, avoiding tracking and sharing of your travel and common destinations.

+## Phone-Connection
+- [SilentLink](https://silent.link/): Get an eSIM without KYC and paid by crypto with prices as low as 1.50$/GB.
+Works on 160+ countries.
+And has available options such as No Identity/No number.